-“I feel this… this… longing for Something … I don’t even know what… but I know it must be deep, and meaningful, and live, and… it will connect me to Eternity”
+“I feel this longing for Something … I don’t even know for what… but I know it will make me feel alive.”

 It could be: leaving the relationship behind.
-Leaving the job, the town, the religion behind.
-Because there is such a painful discord when you interact with them, that if you stay you feel like you are betraying Your Essence.
-You need to go because of the everyday failed attempt to match your inner life to the requests of the partnership, the job, or the religion.
+Leaving the job, the town, and the religion behind.
+There is such a painful discord that staying where you are would mean betraying Your Essence.
+You can no longer match the inner life with the demands of daily life.

 I believe we have many Hero’s Journeys in our lives.
-Maybe there is the One, lifesaving, the Revolutionary, the one that sets the values for life.
-And few smaller ones.
+Maybe there is the big one and a few smaller ones.
 I see it in my own life.

-If you feel like you are being suspended between the sky and the earth, with no thing to hold on to – you may be on the hero’s journey.
+If you feel like someone pulled a rug from under your feet, you feel like you lost your ground with nothing to hold on to – you may be on your hero’s journey.

-If you feel like you can’t fall lower in life and everything that you knew about the world and yourself asks to be redefined – you may be on the hero’s journey.
+If you feel like you can’t fall lower in life and everything that you knew about the world and yourself no longer applies – you may be on the hero’s journey.

-If you try to push and push thru a difficult relationship, holding tight to the very thing that hurts you, trying to revive the fire with wet matches – you may be asked to start the hero’s journey.
+If you try to push through a problematic relationship, holding tight to the very thing that hurts you – you may be about to start the hero’s journey.

 Campbell says that in the end the Hero returns “home” with the Elixir.

-The new found peace.
-Rewritten life’s story.
-A sense of being grounded in Life, Meaning, and Purpose.
-Everything makes sense.
-The Hero’s lessons and pain become light and new hope for others.
+The Hero’s lessons bring hope to others.
 But “the others” need to accept the call of their own Adventure.

-In the end it’s important that you came back Home – to Yourself.
+In the end what matters is that you came back Home – to Yourself.